create3000/x_ite-node/README.md

 main ();
 ```

-Useful information on how to access the external browser and documentation on all X_ITE functions can be found via the following links:
+Useful information on how to access the external browser and documentation of all X_ITE functions can be found via the following links:

 * [External Browser](https://create3000.github.io/x_ite/accessing-the-external-browser/)
 * [Scripting Reference](https://create3000.github.io/x_ite/reference/ecmascript-object-and-function-definitions/)